Debalent/Finthos/README.md

 ### Production-Ready Monorepo Structure

-Finthos is structured as a monorepo with the following components:
+PeopleTrustPay is structured as a monorepo with the following components:

 ### Apps